xinxueHEAI/ML_private/README.md

 *The term 'Data Scientist' is too broad.
 You NEED to know what your expertise is and what kind of DS aligns better with your career goals.
 That is, before applying for the positions, read carefully about the job descriptions.
 In general, here are what the job description would indicate*
 - Data Scientist (Analytics): product driven, very analytical, visualization, sql intensive, ab testing, work intensively with product manager + products + propose/ validate ideas around products
 - Data Scientist (Engineering): statistical + ML modeling, ab testing, optimization; work along with engineers; write production code
-- Machine Learning Engineer:  deep learning related, CV or NLP, real time serving, recommendation system; full-stack of ML serving pipelines
+- Machine Learning Engineer:  DL, CV and/or NLP, real time serving, recommendation system; full-stack of ML serving pipelines
-- Research Scientist/ Applied Scientist/ Data Scientist (Research/ Core): research driven, methodology development; robotics + reinforcement learning; typically requires doctorate in CS, EE, Stats
+- Research Scientist/ Applied Scientist/ Data Scientist (Research/ Core): research driven, frontier methodology development; robotics + reinforcement learning; typically requires a PhD in CS, EE, Stats, Physics or Applied Math

 #### CORE Technical Knowledge: (Know them cold, A.K.A, whiteboard them from scratch; no other way around)
 1. Probability: Distributions, Brainteaser Problems, Bayesian/Conditional Probability, Maximum Likelihood